AbhishekKr23/Assignment/REPORT.md

 This project is a React-based form application that:

-Collects user data (name, email, address, phone).
+1)Collects user data (name, email, address, phone).
-Saves the collected data in local storage.
+2)Saves the collected data in local storage.
-Uses Chakra UI for styling.
+3)Uses Chakra UI for styling.

 Component Structure